Blog / Beginner's handbook / What’s the Best Method for Printing T-shirts

 Thicker prints compared to DTG

 Just like DTG, DTF printing is the perfect choice for elaborate designs with a wide range of colors and details.
-It’s also great for those who want to print many t-shirts with the same design.
+It’s also excellent for those who want to print many t-shirts with the same design.

 Learn more: What You Need to Know about Direct-To-Film Printing.